top of page

 A phenomenon that could be best described as "media addiction" can occur.
 Sometimes kiddos can get so entranced with the sensation of working with a material that they will keep adding and adding until their work is ruined.
 As every artist knows, the hardest thing in art is knowing when to stop.
 This is particularly bad when painting or working in clay.
 This is another occasion where stopping to reflect on their work from time to time is so important.

 Sometimes we all need to be poured a nice cool glass of reality.
-Building assessments and self assessments into your kiddos art experiences is so very important.
-I address assessing in another blog, so I won't go into depth here.
-However, giving them specific feedback during work time and encouraging them to reflect on their progress at the end of a learning unit (portfolio evaluation) is essential.
+Building assessments and self-assessments into your kiddos' art experiences is important.
+I address assessing art in another blog, therefore I won't go into depth here.
+However, providing them with specific feedback during work time and encouraging them to reflect on their progress at the end of a learning unit (portfolio evaluation) is essential.

 AESTHETIC DEVELOPMENT: ...IT JUST LOOKS WEIRD!

-Therefore, it is important to look past the work's aesthetic qualities and focus on the learning and thinking it shows.
-Also, keep in mind that beauty is in the eye of the beholder.
-If I was honest, I have no time for the work of Picasso.
-I know he is a great artist, but I don't like it at all.
-I would like to think that if young Pablo was in my classroom, I would appreciate the thinking that went into his work and look past my own personal tastes.
+Therefore, it is important to ignore how attractive a work of art is and focus on the learning and thinking it shows.
+Beauty is in the eye of the beholder.
+If I am honest, I have no time for Picasso's work.
+I know he is a great artist, but I don't care for it.
+I hope young Pablo was in my classroom, I would appreciate the thinking that went into his work and look past my tastes and preferences.

 IN CONCLUSION:

-Although I did create Arted4kiddos with the goal that learners will be able to work independently, the truth is, sometimes intervention is necessary.
-It is important to periodically check to see how your learner is progressing, take in their state of mind, and try to redirect them as necessary.
+Sometimes intervention is necessary.
+It is important to periodically check to see how your students are progressing, take in their state of mind, and act.

 We want our kiddos to grow up understanding that any job worth doing is worth doing well.